googleapis/python-storage/docs/generation_metageneration.rst

-Each time you upload a new version of a file to a :class:`~google.cloud.storage.blob.Blob` ("Object" in the GCS back-end docs), the Blob's :attr:`~google.cloud.storage.blob.generation` is increased, and its :attr:`~google.cloud.storage.blob.metageneration` is reset to ``1`` (the first metadata version for that generation of the blob).
+Each time you upload a new version of a file to a :class:`~google.cloud.storage.blob.Blob` ("Object" in the GCS back-end docs), the Blob's :attr:`~google.cloud.storage.blob.generation` is changed, and its :attr:`~google.cloud.storage.blob.metageneration` is reset to ``1`` (the first metadata version for that generation of the blob).